-(iii) The extent to which performance feedback and continuous improvement are integral to the design of the proposed project.
+- budget, including clearly defined responsibilities, timelines, and milestones for accomplishing project tasks. - (ii) The extent to which performance feedback and continuous improvement are integral to the design of the proposed project. - (d) Quality of the Project Evaluation (up to 25 points).